cenidetiot/ngsi-js-library/doc/overview.md

 ## How it works the NGSI library

 The architecture of the NGSI library is composed by two modules npm: ngsi-parser and ocb-sender.
 These modules can be imported in only one JavaScript project and work altogether with both modules.
-Figure shows the modules ngsi-parser and ocb-sender of the architecture of the library.
+The figure below shows the modules ngsi-parser and ocb-sender of the architecture of the library.

 ![NGSI Library Architecture](images/architecture.png)

 ### ngsi-parser module

 The ngsi-parser module has the objective of analyzing and converting the syntax of a non-structured JSON object or attribute to transform it in a NGSI entity context.
 Additionally, this module provides the functionality to verify if the entity fulfills with the standard specification of a FIWARE data model.
 The library verifies if the original JSON structure match with the corresponding FIWARE data model.
-These data models can be located in the repository “dataModels” of the SmartSDK GitHub account.
+These data models are located in the repository “dataModels” of the SmartSDK account in Github.
 The ngsi-parser contains three basic elements to perform the analysis of the JSON objects:

 - **a) a JSON Parser**, that includes the function needed for the analysis and transformation of a non-structured JSON object to one that fulfill with the NGSI standard.